To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Mbeki, however, said the correct procedures should be followed and complaints laid with the IEBC about this.

 “The IEBC, obviously, together with the parties concerned must conduct that investigation.
-That’s not observation.
-We’re not an African Union election investigation team.
-We are an African Union Election Observation Mission,” he said.

 He added the results forms 34A and 34B, signed by election agents and party agents at each polling station and in the constituencies, could be used to verify the election results.